lukas-pointner-gabriel/portfolio/README.md

 **Industry-specific Experience and Certification**
   - Consulted OEMs and Tier 1 from automotive sector
   -	Experience in manufacturing engineering (milling, turning, welding, and sheet metal forming)
-  -	Training and certification in quality management (ISO 9001)
+  -	Certified in ISO 9001 quality management
-  -	Acquisition of research funds in the field of drive technology
+  -	Acquisition of research funding in the field of drive technology
-  -	Teaching student basics in machine design
+  -	Mentoring students and teaching machine design
-  -	15 years of experience in CAD, three years in FEA and MBS, and two years in CFD
+  -	15+ years of CAD, 3 years of FEA and MBS, 2 years of CFD experience

 # Awards and Recognitions
-  -	Winner Hanns-Voith-Foundation Award (Category: Drive Technology) in 2019
+  -	Hanns-Voith-Foundation Award (Drive Technology Category) - 2019
-  -	Winner CTI Young Drive Experts Award in 2018
+  -	CTI Young Drive Experts Award - 2018
-  -	Winner SpaceX Hyperloop Pod Competition II in 2017
+  -	Winner SpaceX Hyperloop Pod Competition II (Los Angeles, CA) - 2017
-  -	Performance Scholarship Technical University of Munich in 2016 and 2017
+  -	Performance Scholarship, Technical University of Munich - 2016 and 2017
-  -	Performance Scholarship Technical University of Vienna in 2013 and 2015
+  -	Performance Scholarship, Technical University of Vienna - 2013 and 2015

 # Education
 **Doctor’s Degree in Drive Technology** - Gear Research Center (FZG), Munich, Germany (_2018 -- 2025_)